4Com/about-us/README.md

 ## Work Hard Have Fun
 ![Image](./img/workhardhavefun.png "Work Hard Have Fun")

-Our deparment are driven to deliver value at regular intervals for the company and serve their customers with world leading solutions.
+Our departments are driven to deliver value at regular intervals for the company and serve their customers with world leading solutions.

 As a group we work hard, but it's important to have fun in our teams.